 - Briana Saussy, sacred artist.
-I’ve taken more of Bri’s classes than I can count over the years, including Diagnostic Tarot, Spinning Gold, The Miracle Tree Sessions, and Called To The Crossroads.
+Since 2013 I’ve taken more of Bri’s classes than I can count on my hands, including Diagnostic Tarot, Spinning Gold, The Miracle Tree Sessions, and Called To The Crossroads.

 - Theresa Reed, The Tarot Lady.
 I was the winner of Theresa’s 2014 Tarot Apprenticeship contest, and studied 1:1 with her for an incredibly enriching year.

 - Alexis Cunningfolk, herbologist.
 The Lunar Apothecary is a wonderfully rich resource for herbalists and moon-lovers.

 - Richard Yarde, master watercolorist.
 I was extremely fortunate to study with Richard during his last years.
 He helped me become the watercolorist I am today.

 Here is a little bit more about me:

 - I love Star Trek and I’m working on a watercolor Star Trek Tarot deck (hit me up if you can help an author/artist out!)

 - ADHD and happy to talk about it!

 - I’m an Aries with Taurus rising and a Gemini Moon.